ExeClim/Isca/docs/source/index.rst

 Clouds
 ^^^^^^
 * A simple cloud scheme based on relative humidity and inversion strength.

 Surface properties
 ^^^^^^^^^^^^^^^^^^
 * Specified sea-surface temperatures
 * A slab ocean with a prognostic SST
 * A swamp land surface with an evaporative resistance
 * A simple bucket model
 * A simple vegetation model
 * Realistic Earth continental outlines, or user-configurable idealized continental configurations
+* User configurable topography

 Test cases
 ^^^^^^^^^^